inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

 The two streams have two different traffic classes: best effort and video.
 The bridging layer identifies the outgoing packets by their UDP destination port.
-The client encodes and the switch decodes the streams using the IEEE 802.1Q PCP field.
+The client encodes the streams using the PCP field of the IEEE 802.1Q header.

 .. literalinclude:: ../omnetpp.ini
    :start-at: outgoing streams